TrianaAI/triana-web/README.md

 * You're prompted to enter personal data:

-  * Nationality, weight, and height.
+  * Like Nationality, weight, and height.
   * Manual input for **heart rate** and **body temperature** if hardware is not available.

 * Once the form is submitted, you'll be asked to enter a **One-Time Password (OTP)** sent to your email.

 ![Identity Form](docs/images/identity_form.png)